 After exploring the Castle and exhibitions, a visit into Winchcombe will complete your experience as you discover some of the legacies left behind by past occupants of the Castle, whether it be the Almshouses, old school building or familiar street names.

-We can recommend the Winchcombe Folk and Police museum, which tells the story of the Dent family from the town’s perspective, and St Peter’s Church, Winchcombe’s wool church, famed for the amusing grotesques which festoon the exterior of the dominating building, and the altar frontal said to have been worked by Catherine of Aragon.
+We can recommend the Winchcombe Museum, which tells the story of the Dent family from the town’s perspective, and St Peter’s Church, Winchcombe’s wool church, famed for the amusing grotesques which festoon the exterior of the dominating building, and the altar frontal said to have been worked by Catherine of Aragon.